 We are required to hold non-marketable equity securities, comprised of FHLB stock, as a condition of our membership in the FHLB system.
 Our FHLB stock is accounted for at cost, which equals par or redemption value.
-As of December 31, 2021 and 2020, we held \$10.1 million and \$18.1 million in FHLB stock, respectively, which is recorded as a component of other assets in our consolidated balance sheets.
+As of both December 31, 2022 and 2021, we held \$10.1 million in FHLB stock, which is recorded as a component of other assets in our consolidated balance sheets.